Rsand03/abandoned-places-forum/README.md

 ## Status

 Work in progress.
 Base functionality is implemented, currently working on minor extra features.
-Aiming to deploy the application in march-april.
+Aiming to deploy the application in April/May.

 ## Used technologies